October 31, 2015

 rtmp://192.168.5.5:1935/live?publishsign=aWQ9SURfMSZzaWduPW95Zi9YVHBLM0c3QkQ4SmpwVnF1VHc9PSZpcD0xMjcuMC4wLjE=/stream

-For SRT receiver in Listen mode you will define streamid as show in the following example, read Setting SRT user and password authentication with SRT PASSet article for setup details of proper streamid.
+For SRT receiver in Listen mode you will define streamid as shown in the following example, read Setting SRT user and password authentication with SRT PASSet article for setup details of proper streamid.

 ffmpeg -re -i video.mp4 -codec copy -f mpegts pipe:1 | ./srt-live-transmit -v file://con "srt://127.0.0.1:2020?streamid=/live/srtstream?publishsign=aWQ9SURfMSZzaWduPVQ3SzVlMkMySlRxRExmSTdybVdibVE9PSZpcD0xMjcuMC4wLjE="